DHuybrechts/Arnoldi-Lindblad-time-evolution/README.md

 # Arnoldi-Lindblad time evolution: Faster-than-the-clock algorithm for the spectrum of time-independent and Floquet open quantum systems

-[1] F. Minganti and D. Huybrechts, Arnoldi-Lindblad time evolution: Faster-than-the-clock algorithm for the spectrum of (Floquet) open quantum systems, [arXiv:2109.01648](https://arxiv.org/abs/2109.01648) (2022).
+[1] F. Minganti and D. Huybrechts, Arnoldi-Lindblad time evolution: Faster-than-the-clock algorithm for the spectrum of time-independent and Floquet open quantum systems, [Quantum 6, 649](https://doi.org/10.22331/q-2022-02-10-649) (2022).

 ## Popular summary: